-Check out our expert guide to figs, with information about how to cook figs (including roasting and grilling), the fig season and, of course, plenty of easy fig recipes to make the most of fresh figs…
+Check out our expert guide to figs, with information about how to cook figs (including roasting and grilling), when they’re in season and, of course, plenty of easy fig recipes.
+Try our fresh strawberry recipes, too.

 Figs make a great starter, so try one of our easy vegetarian entertaining ideas including lots of canapé recipes.
 The sweet flavour of figs also makes them the perfect pairing for tangy goat’s cheese, so we have some fab recipes including baked fresh figs in filo parcels with peppered goat’s cheese, figs on toast with goat’s curd labneh and fig tart.